 Nero’s (which went on to become First Impressions) was a great club that had been opened in the 70s and removed its Saturday Night Fever style flashing lights dance floor just before the hit movie came out (ouch!).

 I was there in the mid 80s and among the guest appearances I hosted was John Altman, he was at the height of his fame as Eastender’s naughty Nick Cotton.
 He was great fun to work with.
 Christopher Quinten (Coronation St) was not quite as easy going though.

 My first taste of radio was at Southend Hospital Radio, where I volunteered for 10 years (1978-88).
 Back then hospital radio was a common route to professional work in the industry.
-Nowadays it seems internet radio is a popular route to gaining on-air experience.
+Nowadays there are more avenues, such as community and internet radio (good to see).

 One night I was asked by a stranger to DJ at the Top Man/Top Shop record store in Southend on Saturdays (hi Leigh).
 This led to a full time job as a Radio Top Shop DJ (couldn’t believe my luck – thanks Jim).